increase access to the legal system for the most disadvantaged people in the communities we serve,

 We have welcomed two new staff members - Sean Maguire in our Armidale office and Marti Dennis in our Tamworth office.
 Both Marti and Sean have shown themselves to be quick learners on their way to becoming NEWTAAS Tenant Advocates.
 We have been very grateful for the long assistance of Mark West and Julia Murray who have worked remotely for us since the start of the pandemic and farewell them this year with much gratitude.

 We have been pleased to see commitments by federal and state governments to fund more social and affordable housing.
 However, it does not address the immediate housing shortage which will take some innovative problem solving by all concerned.
 We have finally seen movement in upcoming proposed legislation to end no grounds terminations, and are pleased that KerryAnn is a member of the Roundtable of technical experts who are assisting in the reform of the legislation.

 On behalf of the Management Committee, I would like to thank the staff for their ongoing dedication, commitment and professionalism.
 NEWTAAS is better for it.
 I would like to also thank the Management Committee members, Elizabeth, Jenny, Marjorie and Noel for giving up their time to attend meetings.
 I really enjoy being a part of the NEWTAAS team as I am surrounded by committed and passionate people, who all have the same goal of making life better for the less fortunate amongst us.

 Service Manager's Report

 As ever, I am so grateful to our Management Committee for their ongoing dedication to the Service.
-Anne’s support and commitment, and the support of Elizabeth, Brian, Jenny, Marjorie, Noel and Chris has been essential to enable the staff to continue their work.
+Anne’s support and commitment, and the support of Elizabeth, Brian, Jenny, Marjorie and Noel has been essential to enable us, the staff to continue our work.
 The vision and guidance of the Committee are the underpinning of our focus on service delivery.